kylemeenehan/johannesburg-streetmap/docs/CASESTUDY.md

     8           Daniel Road     12
     9                 Mizen     12

+## Number of Unique Users

+The following query gets the number of unique users that have contributed to the dataset

+    # print the number of unique users
+    num_users = pandas.read_sql('SELECT COUNT(DISTINCT(combined.uid)) as num_users from (SELECT uid from nodes UNION ALL SELECT uid from ways GROUP BY uid) combined', conn) print "\nThe number of unique users is: " print num_users

+Which outputs:

+    The number of unique users is:
+            num_users
+    0       1186

 ## Top users by contributions

 The following query lists the top users by their contributions to the nodes and the ways tables combined: